Garage Door Repair FAQ — Southlake, TX

 How much does it cost to fix a garage door off track?

-Off-track repairs usually run $150 to $250.
+Off-track repairs are quoted up front once we see the door.
 The reason the door came off matters more than the door itself.
 A worn roller is a quick swap.
 A snapped cable means the spring system needs checking too, because the cable didn't snap on its own.
 A track section bent from an impact may need replacing rather than straightening.
 We look at the cause before quoting — otherwise we're just putting the door back on track and sending you a bill for the next failure.
 Most off-track jobs in Southlake are same-day.

 Call (817) 646-5612 to check availability.